nucknine/fixme-service/README.md

 ## Setting up Kibana
-* Using a kibana docker image greater than 8.10.x, the setup is a bit different.
+* Using a kibana docker image greater than 8.10.x, the setup is a bit different. this setup is needed every time when installing fresh es or removing es volume
 * Once elasticsearch is running, open the elasticsearch container terminal and change the password of kibana_system
   * `curl -s -X POST -u elastic:admin1234 -H "Content-Type: application/json" http://localhost:9200/_security/user/kibana_system/_password -d "{\"password\":\"kibana\"}"`
   * If the update was successful, you should see a `{}` displayed in the terminal.